 Milan and Kay Yerkovich wrote a great book called How We Love: Discover Your Love Style, Enhance Your Marriage.
 The workbook quoted and drawn from in this post is very helpful and practical for taking steps toward growth.
 They have a whole series for singles, couples, counselors, etc at How We Love. (note, I’m not an affiliate or anything.
 I just have benefited from these resources and want to share).

-I’ll be addressing the controller love style further and the victim love style in future posts.
+I’ll be addressing the victim love style in future posts.